ShangwenWang/Cognac/README.md

 ## Requirements

-Our ***Cognac*** is implemented by following the [pointer generator network](https://github.com/abisee/pointer-generator).
+Our ***Cognac*** is implemented by following the PyTorch version of [pointer generator network](https://github.com/atulkum/pointer_summarizer).
-It is built on Pytorch-1.5 and TensorFlow-1.12.
+It is built on PyTorch-1.5 and TensorFlow-1.12.
 We use FastText to embed each token and utilize the Python package javalang to perform program analysis.
 Link to the installation of this package is [here](https://github.com/Ringbo/javalang).

 ## Reproduction Steps